“You know, you teach. You do not know, you learn.” – Lao Proverb

-NEDCC’s Tom Rieger worked with DDD staff through email and Skype to draw up the specs for the imaging station camera stand, and to offer recommendations on the set-up for the three color correction stations.
-The Imaging staff at NEDCC drafted a tutorial on image capture and color correction for use as a training tool by the team in Laos.
-Rieger also consulted on appropriate workflow for film digitization.
-He has been working with the team since June 2013 and continues to offer assistance since they launched the imaging project in September.
+NEDCC worked with DDD staff through email and Skype to draw up the specs for the imaging station camera stand, and to offer recommendations on the set-up for the three color correction stations.
+The Imaging staff at NEDCC drafted a tutorial on image capture and color correction for use as a training tool by the team in Lao, and also consulted on appropriate workflow for film digitization.

 Funded by an anonymous donor, the slide and negative imaging project will make these photographs available through the UNHCR database to researchers, the media, advocates for refugee rights, museum curators, and photography experts around the world.

 Protecting refugees is the core mandate of the UN Refugee Agency, which was set up to look after refugees, specifically those waiting to return home at the end of World War II.
 The 1951 Refugee Convention established the UNHCR, and since then, it has offered protection and assistance to tens of millions of refugees, finding durable solutions for many of them.